The terms “Data Archiving” and “Data Backup” are quite confusing for many users. See what each task does and what the differences are.

 Backups are usually taken frequently and incrementally.
 This is to ensure that you always have a copy of the most recent data available on your system.
 In terms of archiving, these are created less often.

 If we refer to the retention period, the backups have a shorter life.
 After a certain period, delete the oldest backups.
-You replace them with more backups you have created.
+You replace them with more recent backups that you have created.
 But this is not the case with data files.
 Data files are stored for a long time, often years or even decades.

 If you need to access a data backup, you can do so very easily.
 By design, data backups are stored in such a way that you can quickly access them and restore them if needed.
 And you usually have multiple copies of the same data backup stored in different locations.